MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/publish-uwp-app-store.md

    ![Selecting target configurations](publish-uwp-app-store-images/package-selection.png)

    32-bit and 64-bit versions of the WebView2 Runtime will work in UWP on non-ARM platforms.
-32-bit is not supported for ARM, due to dependencies on Microsoft Edge, which doesn't support ARM32.
+32-bit is not supported for ARM, due to dependencies on Microsoft Edge.
+64-Bit is supported on ARM.

 1. Once the app package has been created for your configurations, the **Create App Packages** window displays the **Finished creating package** dialog: